Callanish Stones: Name and etymology

+The word tursa (plural tursachan) is the standard Gaelic term used across Scotland for prehistoric standing stones and stone circles.
+The local visitor centre trust is accordingly named Urras nan Tursachan (The Standing Stones Trust).

+Archaeologists often refer to the main monument as Calanais I (or Callanish I).
+This numbering system distinguishes it from the many other prehistoric stone settings in the surrounding landscape, including Callanish II, Callanish III, Callanish IV, and several smaller sites, collectively known as the Calanais complex.

+These different names reflect the long history of the site.
+The Gaelic names derive from longstanding local place-name traditions connected to the landscape, while the numbered designation is a modern archaeological convention for studying the wider monument complex.

 Location

 The Calanais Stones are situated on a low ridge above the waters of Loch Roag with the hills of Great Bernera as a backdrop.

-Numerous other ritual sites lie within a few kilometres.
+Numerous other ritual sites lie within a few kilometres (miles).
 These include at least three other circles, several arcs, alignments and single stones; many visible from the main site.
-The most impressive – Callanish II and Callanish III – lie just over a kilometre southeast of the main Calanais Stones, and originally consisted of circles of stones at least eight in number.
+The most impressive – Callanish II and Callanish III – lie just over a kilometre (1000 yards) southeast of the main Calanais Stones, and originally consisted of circles of stones at least eight in number.
 The existence of other monuments in the area implies that Calanais was an active focus for prehistoric religious activity for at least 1,500 years. (see Callanish III, Callanish IV, Callanish VIII and Callanish X).
 Historic Environment Scotland states that the stones were erected around 2750 BC, pre-dating Stonehenge.

-Management

-The Calanais Stones are managed by Historic Environment Scotland.
-There is a Calanais Stones Visitor Centre operated by Urras Nan Tursachan (The Standing Stones Trust).